BenEgeIzmirli/Whittler/README.md

 ## Prerequisites

-This shell has been tested on Python >= 3.6 .
+This shell has been tested on Python >= 3.8 .

-Whittler will work fine with only standard libraries.
-The only nonstandard library used in this project is [pyxDamerauLevenshtein](https://github.com/gfairchild/pyxDamerauLevenshtein), which is used to improve its ability to predict fuzzy groups of results for bulk categorization.
+Whittler is written with mostly standard libraries, plus numpy.
+The only (optional) nonstandard library used in this project is [pyxDamerauLevenshtein](https://github.com/gfairchild/pyxDamerauLevenshtein), which is used to improve its ability to predict fuzzy groups of results for bulk categorization.
 It can be installed via the following command:

 ```
 pip install pyxDamerauLevenshtein